 - Reporting to the Washington State Legislature and the Federal Transit Administration on performance of state and federally funded projects.

-Application deadline for the 2013-2015 competitive grant cycle was Dec.
-10, 2012.
+The application process for the 2015-2017 competitive grant cycle is Nov.
+19, 2014.
 The Consolidated Grant Program does not include WSDOT’s Regional Mobility or Vanpool Investment Programs.
-We will continue to post the latest information about all 2011-2013 public transportation grants on our website as information becomes available.
+We will continue to post the latest information about all 2015-2017 public transportation grants on our website as information becomes available.